merocode-com/Disaster-Response-Pipelines/README.md

 ## Let's see it working
 - To run the web app and try out the model prediction:
-    - Run the following command in the 'app' directory
+    - Run the following command in the `app` directory
     ```shell
     python run.py
     ```